Recycling curbside collection

 Identifying hazardous waste

-It is not always easy to identify hazardous products.
 Consumers often rely on product labels for information, but labels may not list all ingredients.
-To determine if a product is potentially hazardous, see if it bears any of the following symbols or signal words such as Danger, Warning, Poison, Caution, Caustic, Irritant or Volatile.
-Products labelled Danger are the most hazardous, and products labelled Caution are the least hazardous.
+You can consider a product potentially hazardous if you see these symbols or signal words: Danger, Warning, Poison, Caution, Caustic, Irritant, Volatile.

 Sharps and used medications

-Canada's Health Products Stewardship Association has made it possible for Ontarians to return unused or expired medications and sharps, free of charge, to many pharmacies in our community.
-Find a list of collection locations near you.
+Via Canada's Health Products Stewardship Association, Ontarians can return unused or expired medications and sharps, free of charge, to many pharmacies in our community.
+Collection locations near you.

 How to recycle electronic items

-Electronic items can be taken to the City of Thunder Bay Household Hazardous Waste Depot at the Solid Waste & Recycling Facility.
-Accepted items include:
+Drop off electronic items at the Household Hazardous Waste Depot at the Solid Waste & Recycling Facility (landfill site).
+We accept:

 • Video gaming devices

-• Radios and stereos, including after-market vehicle stereos
+• Radios and stereos, including vehicle sound systems

 • Headphones